-9.2 RF electromagnetic field (80 MHz - 1000 MHz and 1400 MHZ to 2700 MHz)
+9.2 RF electromagnetic field (80 MHz - 6000 MHz)

 The test shall be performed on a representative configuration of the equipment or a representative configuration of the combination of UE and ancillary equipment.

 9.2.1 Definition

 This test assesses the ability of UE and ancillary equipment to operate as intended in the presence of a radio frequency electromagnetic field disturbance at the enclosure.